SophieDufrane/celebrateit-platform/README.md

 flake8
 ```

 This will check all Python files in the project (excluding the listed folders/files) and highlight any issues that need to be addressed.

-> All identified issues—mostly trailing whitespace and formatting inconsistencies—were fixed to ensure full compliance with PEP 8.
+All identified issues—mostly trailing whitespace and formatting inconsistencies—were fixed to ensure full compliance with PEP 8.

-Some warnings were intentionally ignored:
+> Note: Some warnings were intentionally ignored:

 - Warnings from installed packages (e.g. `node_modules` or installed dependencies like `flatted.py`) were left untouched, as they are not part of the core codebase.
 - Unused imports in test files (e.g. `TestCase` in `tests.py`) were kept in place as placeholders to maintain Django's testing structure and support future test development.